wtcoin/docs-1/source/index.md

 In these docs you'll find everything you need to leverage BlockCypher for your applications.
 For all officially supported languages, you'll see code samples, in addition to basic cURL requests/responses for every endpoint.
 You can switch between cURL/language samples via the selector in the upper right.
 We're working on supporting more languages, but if you're working on your own language library, definitely let us know: we'd love to add more community supported libraries here.

 <aside class="notice">
-Currently, we only have cURL and Python code samples on this page, but are working on adding more samples from our <a href="#blockcypher-supported-language-sdks">supported languages</a> soon!
+Currently, we only have cURL, JavaScript, and Python code samples on this page, but are working on adding more samples from our <a href="#blockcypher-supported-language-sdks">supported languages</a> soon!
 </aside>

 ### In-Browser Code Examples